 III.
 ENVIRONMENT

 Thurston County has a rich diversity of terrain and natural features.
 The county contains approximately 128 miles of marine shoreline along four peninsulas jutting into Puget Sound.
 This shoreline includes high bluffs, beaches, spits, points, barrier berms, and a delta at the mouth of the Nisqually River.
-The central portion of the county consists mainly of prairies with remnant stands of Oregon white oak and conifers that are bounded by the Black Hills to the west and the Cascade foothills to the southeast.
+The central portion of the county consists mainly of prairies with remnant stands of Oregon white oaks and conifers that are bounded by the Black Hills to the west and the Cascade foothills to the southeast.
 Other notable natural features in the county include expansive floodplains; the Mima Mounds; important fish and wildlife habitats; and McAllister Springs, a major public drinking water source.

-Development regulations for the protection of critical areas, habitat, and species are included in the Critical Areas Ordinance, Title 24 of the Thurston County Code.
-Updates to the animal and plant species listed under the Federal Endangered Species Act can be found by consulting with the U.S. Fish and Wildlife Service and the National Marine Fisheries Service.